DBCDK/rje/README.md

         mui.showPage(["page", ["text", "Hello world"]]);
     }

-Mui Callbacks are the functions that are passed to Mui, and which will be called, when new content are needed to be shown to the user, for example when the program starts and when the user submits a form.
+Mui Callbacks are the functions that are passed to Mui.
+They will be called, when new content are needed to be shown to the user, for example when the program starts or when the user submits a form.
-A Mui Callback is an unary function, taking a Mui Object as a parameter.
+A Mui Callback is an unary function, taking a Mui Object as the parameter.
 When a callback is called, it must call a method on the Mui Object which shows new content (currently only mui.showPage(...)).

 Mui Objects are only available to callbacks, and contains the following properties: